It Won't Always Be Like This: Content

 The title track, "It Won't Always Be Like This", was one of the first songs the band wrote and although they spent a while on it, the song "kind of formed live" as gigs were the best to gauge a response to the songs the band wrote.
 The song is the opener for every gig the band does, so they wanted it to also be the opening track on the album.
 For the album, it was also re-recorded, having been first released as a single in March 2019, with Elijah Hewson saying that they wanted to give it "a bit of a facelift and make it sound like it does now live", as well as "update it and make it sound like the rest of the record".

 "My Honest Face" was written in December 2018 and was released as a single in May 2019.
 "My Honest Face" was also re-recorded for the album.
-The song "gained massive traction" just as the band start touring and Hewson described it as being about "finding your feet and figuring out what persona you wanted to adopt when you go on stage".
+The song "gained massive traction" just as the band started touring and Hewson described it as being about "finding your feet and figuring out what persona you wanted to adopt when you go on stage".

 "Slide Out the Window" was one of the first songs the band wrote during the COVID-19 lockdown and is a lot slower than the first two songs on the album.
 Ryan McMahon said that the song "shows a side of us that we've never really shown before", with Hewson adding that it "really encapsulates just the feeling of lockdown ... [and] hoping that you're someplace else".

 "Cheer Up Baby" was released in March 2021, towards the end of lockdown and is an uplifting song that the band have played at every single gig they've done and one that fans had been wanting the band to release as a single for a long time.